virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 Here's another PALMAT instruction pertaining to output:

   * `{'write': lun}` marks the *end* of the PALMAT corresponding to a HAL/S statement of the form `WRITE(lun) ...`.
 The only logical unit number understood by the interpreter is `lun=6`, which is output to the console from which the interpreter commands and HAL/S statements are being input.
-The instruction outputs every value on the expression stack, in FIFO order (not LIFO stack order), and then clears the stack.
+The instruction outputs every value on the computation stack, in FIFO order (not LIFO stack order), and then clears the stack.
+If there is nothing at all on the computation stack, then just a line-feed is printed.

 The full form of a HAL/S `WRITE` statment is